microsoftgraph/microsoft-graph-docs-contrib/concepts/learningcourseactivity-error-codes.md

 ---
 title: "Error responses in the learningCourseActivity API"
-description: "This article describes error codes that are returned by the learningCourseActivity API in Microsoft Graph whenever a request that is sent through the API fails."
+description: "This article describes error codes returned by the learningCourseActivity API in Microsoft Graph whenever a request that is sent through the API fails."
 author: "jprasad"
 ms.localizationpriority: medium
 ms.prod: "employee-learning"